 2. You may be eligible for free tuition if your family income is below a certain amount.

-, to name just a few schools, all have financial aid programs which offer a tuition free education to admitted students whose income is below a certain threshold.
+Exeter, Andover, Groton, St. Paul's, and Deerfield, to name just a few schools, all have financial aid programs that offer tuition-free education to admitted students whose income is below a certain threshold.
 The threshold varies but is in the $60-75k range.
-Why are these highly competitive schools offering a free education to children from families with incomes below $75,000?
+Why are these highly competitive schools offering free education to children from families with incomes below $75,000?
 Simply because they want to make their excellent educations available to a wider constituency.
 When tuition and expenses creep into the $50,000 range, it means that only a tiny percentage of American families can afford to attend those schools.
 Schooling has to be free in order to attract students from families making less than $75,000.

 3. There is a common financial aid application form.